Qiskit/documentation/README.md

     e.g. `npm run gen-api -- -p qiskit -v 0.45.0`

 In case you want to save the current version and convert it into a historical one, you can run `npm run make-historical -- -p <pkg-name>` beforehand.

-If you're generating a patch release, also see the below subsection for additional steps.

 ### Generate patch releases